 He or she can:

-If you’re struggling with IBS symptoms such as abdominal pain, cramping, bloating, excess gas, diarrhea or constipation, and are looking to achieve better digestive health, contact us today.
+If you’re struggling with symptoms such as abdominal pain, cramping, bloating, excess gas, diarrhea or constipation, and are looking to achieve better digestive health, contact us today.

 Acid reflux disease or GERD is a chronic digestive disorder where acid from the stomach makes its way up into the esophagus.